 I am a Multipassionate Zentrepreneur.
-I label myself as multipassionate because I am just passionate about a few things in life, mainly entrepreneurship, digital marketing and personal growth.
+Mainly passionate in entrepreneurship, digital marketing and personal growth.

 As for Zentrepreneur, if you’ve never heard of it before, it means an entrepreneur who builds time into their schedules for thinking, meditating and investing in themselves holistically to achieve spiritual, mental, financial, relationship, physical and emotional growth and most importantly, balance.

-This feels very true and authentic to me.
-To understand how I got to my calling, you have to understand my upbringing.
+To understand how I got to my calling or life mission, you have to understand my upbringing.

 I was born in a small hometown called Saratok in Sarawak, Malaysia and raised in a normal middle income family with 2 other siblings.
 Both my parents were teachers and that career helped secure our good life, compared to their parents and other families in our communities.